p-kuen/PatchProtect/README.md

 You are also able to <b>set only specific rights to other players</b>. ( i.e.: another player can use it but he is not able to pick it up with the physgun )

 <h3>Client Settings:</h3>
-You can set some settings, which are only affecting you.
-There you have different possibilities to personalize your experience with PatchProtect.
+You can set some settings, which are <b>only affecting you</b>.
+There you have different possibilities to personalize your own experience with PatchProtect.
 Here are some examples:

 - Enable/Disable the Owner-HUD
 - Enable/Disable the FPPMode of the Owner-HUD ( it looks similar to the Owner-HUD from FPP )
 - Enable/Disable all incoming notifications
 - More features will come from time to time

 <h3>CPPI:</h3>
 We implemented <b>CPPI</b>, so you are able to use PatchProtect for other Addons/Pugins/Gamemodes!